GardenGroupUO/Computational_Silver_Nanoparticle_Exercise/README.md

 - In medicine, nanoparticles are used in drug delivery and in contrast agents in MRI machines.
 - In cosmetics, titanium oxide nanoparticles are use in sunscreens to protect your skin from UV light.
+- In the clothing industry, silver nanoparticles are used in materials for antibacterial purposes.
 - In light applications and in are, metallic nanoparticles are used because their colour can be controlled by their size and shape.

 ## How to use these notebooks